We hope these questions and answers will help you plan your trip. If you have any other questions, please let us know!

 Q. Do I need to be an athlete?

 A. Anyone in reasonable shape should be able to enjoy these tours.
 Most tours cover about 20-40 miles per day and are designed for travelers who enjoy a leisurely pace.
 When you read the tour descriptions, pay close attention to terrain and average daily distances.
-We've also included rankings to help guide you.
-You should be an experienced cyclist (but not necessarily an expert) to do tours rated as "challenging."
-If you're concerned or it's your first tour, consider doing a tour ranked "easy" or "leisurely."
-You may also be more comfortable on a guided tour.

 Q. What if I don't speak the language?

 A. English is widely spoken, and gestures are widely understood.
 Some people like the adventure of being in a foreign country and not knowing the language.
 If you're a novice traveler or think you may be uncomfortable, consider a guided tour.
+Back to the questions.

 Q. What are the hotels like?